 The general meeting, by its resolution taken pursuant to the provisions of sections 3 and 4, article 29 and section 2, article 31 of the Codified Law 2190/1920 and fallen under the formalities on publication of article 7b of the Codified Law 2190/1920, may authorize the Board of Directors to set a share disposition program according to the previous paragraph, possibly increasing the share capital and taking all other relevant decisions.
 This authorization is valid for five (5) years, unless the general meeting determines a shorter period of its validity and it is independent of the powers of the Board of Directors of section 1, article 13 of the Codified Law 2190/1920.
-The resolution of the Board of Directors is taken under the conditions of section 1, article 13 of the Codified Law 2190/1920.
+The resolution of the Board of Directors is taken under the conditions of section 1, article 13 of the Codified Law 2190/1920 and under the restrictions of section 13, article 13 of the Codified Law 2190/1920.